VIMercurial/PROJECT-Retribution/README.md

 - Time for the project: 1 Year
 - Used Engine: Unity 3D
 - Coded Language: C#
+- Language Available: Brazilian Portuguese

 +++++++++++++++++++++++++++++++++++++++++++++++++++

+!!!IMPORTANT!!!
+TO DOWNLOAD THE GAME YOU NEED TO DOWNLOAD THE "RETRIBUTION - BUILDED GAME" AND RUN THE EXE FILE INSIDE IT.

 RETRIBUTION is a game where the player goes around a set level in a standart Metroid-inspired gameplay, collecting notes and files to ultimately achieve his goal.